NGO Another Way (Stichting Bakens

 (e) Develop policies and ways and

-means to improve access by indigenous people and their communities to economic activities
+means to improve access by indigenous people and their communities to economic

-training, technical assistance and credit facilities.
+such as training, technical assistance and credit facilities.
 Recognize that

-traditional and direct dependence on renewable resources and ecosystems,
+traditional and direct dependence on renewable resources and ecosystems, including

-economic and physical well-being of indigenous people and their communities;
+physical well-being of indigenous people and their communities;

 (f) Deliver basic health services for